bleshcom/Blesh-iOS-SDK/README.md

 #### 1.1.
 Adding the Blesh iOS SDK with CocoaPods

-Referencing the `BleshSDK` pod with version `5.2.10` in the `Podfile` will be sufficient to add the Blesh iOS SDK to your project.
+Referencing the `BleshSDK` pod in the `Podfile` will be sufficient to add the Blesh iOS SDK to your project.

 **Steps to add:**